TestAndWin/darts/README.md

 # Introduction
 This project implements a darts scoring system using an ESP32 development board with a 2.4" TFT touch display (CYD - Cheap Yellow Display).
 The system uses the TFT_eSPI library for display handling and TFT_eTouch for touch input processing.
 The hardware setup includes a 320x240 ILI9341 display with touch capabilities, making it perfect for interactive dart score tracking.

 ![Display Image](darts.png)

+# TO-DO
+Possible future features:
+* Currently a set is only one leg.
+This could be extended to have also legs.
+* Single out, Masters out, Double out

 # Hardware
 https://www.amazon.de/dp/B0CQK88RBD?psc=1&ref=ppx_yo2ov_dt_b_product_details